The Museum of Modern Art

 Visitors to The Museum of Modern Art and MoMA PS1 may enter the galleries with items up to 11 x 15 x 5” (28 x 38 x 13 cm).
 Larger items up to 14 x 22 x 9” (36 x 56 x 23 cm) must be checked.
 All bags are subject to security inspection.
 We reserve the right to refuse items, and are not responsible for items held by the checkroom.
 Please note that The Museum of Modern Art’s checkroom cannot accommodate any items larger than 14 x 22 x 9” (36 x 56 x 23 cm).

-Still photography is permitted in some galleries.
+Still photography is permitted in some galleries for personal, noncommercial use only.
+Video is not permitted.
 No flash, tripods, or camera extension poles are allowed.
-Video is not permitted in the galleries.
-No photographs or videotapes may be reproduced, distributed, or sold without permission.
+Photographs cannot be published, sold, reproduced, distributed, or otherwise commercially exploited in any manner whatsoever.

 Baby strollers are permitted at both institutions at all times, but stroller access may occasionally be limited in certain galleries.
 Please note that strollers are not permitted on The Museum of Modern Art’s escalators.